jbakse/site_builder/content/animation/index.md

 Real-time rendering needs to be done quickly.
 To render an animation at 30 frames per second, each frame must be generated in 33 milliseconds or less.
 To render VR at 90 frames per second, two frames—one for each eye—must be rendered in 10 milliseconds.
 In exchange for limiting how much time can be spent rendering each frame, we gain a huge benefit.
 Real-time animation can react to information—including user input—that is not known ahead of time.
 This allows real-time animation to be _interactive_.

 Pre-rendering provides its own huge benefit.
-Limiting the time spent rendering each frame often means compromising on the quality or complexity of the animation, but pre-rendered animations can take as long as they need to create each frame, allowing for high complexity and quality.
-Individual frames in high-end animated films often take hours—or even days—to render and they look better as a result.
+Limiting the time spent rendering each frame often means compromising on the quality or complexity of the animation.
+Pre-rendered animations can take as long as they need to create each frame, allowing for high complexity and quality.
+Individual frames in high-end animated films often take hours or even days to render, and they look better as a result.